Walking Running with God

 Yup, I was a crazy kid.

 Throughout this time I still knew deep down that God was real, but I was basically putting that part of my life on hold.
-A relationship with God definitely took a back seat to having fun.
-Fortunately I kept going to youth group.
+My relationship with God took a back seat to having fun.
+I kept attending the church youth group though.
 It was fun to show up stoned to play games and sing songs.

 The Turning Point